Why Everyone On TikTok Is Changing Their Profile Picture

 Despite our assumptions, the internet is simply just an extension of the real world.
-As in the real world, while "Renegade" and "Say So" have come to dominate TikTok, their Black creators are largely left out of the picture.
+And, as in the real world, while "Renegade" and "Say So" have come to dominate TikTok, their Black creators are largely left out of the picture.
 But, again, just like in the real world, the internet is a hub for communities to grow and support each other, which is exactly what we're seeing on TikTok.

 Anyone who has used TikTok for long enough will tell you that the platform's community standards are enforced haphazardly, at best.
 And recently, a pattern of video censorship is taking form, one that seems to disproportionately affect Black creators that use the platform to have candid educational conversations about racism.